kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Moving Averages

-Averages smooth variation.
+Averages smooth variation
-Lag introduces delay.
+Lag introduces delay
 Window size controls smoothness

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.